mmnowak/mp3_ludido/README.md

 **Removed from favourites button**

 * Displayed if the user is logged in, is not the author of the activity and has previously added the activity to their favourites.
-* Removes the activity from user's favourites when clicked.
+* Removes the activity from the user's favourites when clicked.

 User stories covered: 16.